Thursday, February 28, 2019

 A Sermonette On Humility

 Human beings on an individual level have a tendency to compare themselves to others.
 If we discover that we have greater talents than somebody else, then we are prone to develop a triumphalistic attitude.
 We become puffed-up.
 If we find out that somebody else has greater talents than do we, then our sense of dignity is prone to be injured.
 We become jealous and angry.
 In either result, this notion of people comparing themselves to others is not helpful.
 It is a hopeless attempt to find a reason to preserve arrogance.
-But God is perfection.
-If we truly wish to better ourselves, then we must turn to Him and make great efforts to follow His perfect moral example.
+But God is the standard of perfection.
+If we truly wish to better ourselves, then we must turn to Him and make great efforts to follow Him.
 We should use whatever gifts that God has bestowed upon us in a manner that glorifies His eternal name.

 Having a heart and mind consumed by pride is a dangerous thing.
 It distorts our sense of reality and can get us into trouble.
 If a person does not humbly submit to God, then how can he recognize the nature of his sinfulness and the need of salvation?
 In remaining prideful, individuals essentially make themselves their own gods.
 They are essentially saying that God is unnecessary.
 That is idolatry.
 Pride is the root of all evil.
 Pride is injurious to relationships with family and friends.
 Pride by its very nature is destructive.
 It is in a state of humility that love grows.
 It is in a state of humility that true honor flourishes.